swurlybox/swurlybox/README.md

 - 👋 Hi, I’m @swurlybox
-- 👀 I’m interested in ... excercising, gaming, and most importantly; CODING!
+- 👀 I’m interested in ... exercise, gaming, and CODING!
 - 🌱 I’m currently learning ...
 JavaScript and Java programming language.
 - 💞️ I’m looking to collaborate on ...
 Nothing at the moment.
 - 📫 How to reach me ...
 Email: ewu8@sfsu.edu